XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/eks.md

 kubectl get nodes
 ```

-Now it's time to drain the old nodes one by one with:
+Now it is time to drain the old nodes one by one with:

 ```bash
 kubectl drain <node-name> --ignore-daemonsets --delete-local-data